Harman-Maan/Rename-files/README.md

 4. Finally, open your web browser and go to "http://localhost:3500".
 Voilà!
 You're now ready to use "Rename-files."

 ## APIs and Dependencies
 This baby is still growing, and right now, it's got only one installed dependency—"express."
-No worries, though!
 We also use font-awesome icons via CDN, because why not?
 In the future, I might add more dependencies, but for now, it's all we need.

 ## File Structure
 Just a sneak peek into the project's file structure: